 5. Pack for Emergencies

 Both Interstate 80 and Highway 50 are well traveled, so truly getting lost or stranded is unlikely.
 However, the winter storms can be no joke.
 It never hurts to be prepared with survival equipment in your car.
 What should you include in your roadside emergency kit?
 A flashlight with batteries, jumper cables, and flares are a good start.
 Also make sure you have extra blankets, plenty of water, and food.
-I’d also recommend bringing an external battery charger for your cell phone, since poor signals in the mountains can drain batteries fast.
+I’d also recommend bringing an external battery charger/power bank for your cell phone, since poor signals in the mountains can drain batteries fast.

 6. Know Where to Get Reliable Weather and Road Info

 Forget Google Maps.
 Toss Weather.com.
 These general sites are NOT very good about giving you real time, accurate, and on the ground information about local road and weather conditions in the Tahoe area.
 I remember once planning to go to Tahoe one evening when I knew Interstate 80 had been closed overnight until sunrise, yet Google Maps kept trying to send me in the direction of the closure, simply showing the closure as a delay.

 Where can you go for more reliable information?
 Luckily, social media has really improved the drive experience in recent years.
 First and foremost, I go to the CalTrans District 3 pages on both Twitter and Facebook.
 They are amazing about posting in real time in winter storms, even including video so you can see just what the wind and whiteout conditions at the summit look like.